Jesús María de Leizaola: Exile and return (1937–89)

 Going into exile in 1937, Leizaola transferred to Santander, then Barcelona.
 In 1939 he settled in Paris, where he worked to denounce the regime in Spain and keep his dream of freedom and Basque self-government alive.
 He was sworn in as Lehendakari at the funeral of Aguirre in 1960, but unlike his predecessor, he lacked a charisma enabling to garner the consensus of different political forces around him.
 In that respect, his office saw also the confirmation of Juan Ajuriaguerra's split with the young rising separatist movement ETA.
 During the last years of Franco's regime in Spain, he was particularly active at the Vatican in calling for a restoration of democracy and autonomy.
 He was able to enter the Spanish Basque Country secretly in 1974 visiting Gernika and Bilbao.
 In 1979, after 43 years of exile, Leizaola came back home, helping set the grounds for a democratic regime and a Basque autonomy.
 He was welcomed at the San Mamés Stadium by thousands of people.
 The next day in a formal ceremony he symbolically transferred the role of Lehendakari to Carlos Garaikoetxea, democratically elected president of the Basque council.
 In 1980, he was elected to the Basque Parliament for the PNV, but retired from politics not long after.

-He also combined politics with intellectual and literary concerns.
-A highly cultivated and learned man, Leizaola was the author of Basque Literature and Studies in Poetry.
-He married María del Coro Loidi Zulaica in 1924.

 Leizaola's nephew, Joseba Leizaola, later served as the third President of the Basque Parliament from 1990 to 1998.